Bananarama: 1986–1987: True Confessions and international success

-In March 1987, Bananarama participated in the recording of the single "Let It Be" (UK #1) as members of the charity supergroup Ferry Aid.
+During a press tour in New York City, the group also recorded a song "Riskin' a Romance" featured in the film The Secret of My Success (1987).
+In March 1987, Bananarama participated in the recording of the single "Let It Be" (UK No. 11) as members of the charity supergroup Ferry Aid.
 All sales from the single were donated to charity in response to the capsizing of the ferry MS Herald of Free Enterprise, which killed 193 people.
 Among the featured singers was Woodward, who sang with Nick Kamen.